daBayrus/ark/README.md

+*WARNING*: This document is a combination of business and technical ideas.

 # Project Ark

 ark - Act of Random Kindness

-# The Grand Vision
+# Problem

 Everyone, in one way or another, wants to help improve our country and address the many social problems plaguing us.
+Many have ideas to solve specific problems but lack the resources and help to execute those ideas.
+While a greater number are waiting for activities that interest them and to which they can help.
 Project Ark wants to connect people with ideas and determination to people with resource and desire to help.

-As an organization of volunteers, we help projects get funded and executed as planned.
+As a web-based application, it allows projects to get funded and and to accept volunteers.
+As an organization, we help in the execution of the project and ensure transparency and accountability in the use of donor money.

 ## Guiding Principle: Ideas worth doing.

 ## Design/Implementation Guides

 * Integrate facebook and twitter from the very beginning - login, like, sharing, commenting.
-* *Feedback*.
-It should be easy for leaders to update donors on the progress of the project or to say "Thank You".
+* It should be easy for leaders to update donors on the progress of the project or to say "Thank You".
 * Transparency.
 As an organization, we must ensure donations are not misused and accountability and transparency are enforced.

 ## People

 * *Donor*.
 Someone who gives money.
 Every donor can have her own donor page that list all projects she funded.
 * *Group*.
 A group could be a corporation or a non-profit that endorses projects.
 For example, Google will have a page (much like the donor page) that list 20 projects.
 Google employees can then choose from the page what projects to give to.
 The group page will show who are the top donors.
 * *Leader*.
-Someone who has an idea that needs funding.
+Someone who has an idea that needs funding and volunteers.
 * *Volunteer*.
 Someone who volunteers to help execute the project.
 For example, in a scholarship project, the volunteer can help in buying the materials, or a volunteer can help in documenting the progress.
 * *Moderators*.
 Authorized website user that flags if projects are inappropriate.